ethvan/lifebot/README.md

 ## Features

-- `/todo_add` - Add a task to your list
+- `/todo add` - Add a task to your list
-- `/todo_list` - Show all of your tasks with their IDs and completion status
+- `/todo list` - Show all of your tasks with their IDs and completion status
-- `/mark_done` - Mark a task as completed by its ID
+- `/todo done` - Mark a task as completed by its ID
-- `/delete_task` - Delete a task from the list by its ID
+- `/todo delete` - Delete a task from the list by its ID
 - `/ping` - Health check to confirm the bot is online
-- `/remind` - Set a reminder (`/remind message:take a break time:30m`); the bot DMs you when time is up
+- `/remind set` - Set a reminder (`/remind set message:take a break time:30m`); the bot DMs you when time is up
+- `/remind list` - Lists all upcoming reminders
+- `/remind delete` - Delete an upcoming reminder
 - `/weather` - Tells you the current weather for a city

 All replies are ephemeral(only the user who ran the command sees them).